 When you offer the gift of salvation in evangelism, do you contrast heaven with hell?
 When you give thanks to God for the life and death of Jesus Christ, do you have in mind an eternity spent worshipping at the feet of Jesus?
 When you sing about the great promise of God through hymns and contemporary song, is it with reference to a place away from here, where time will fade away and your true, immaterial home replaces this earth?
 If so, it may just be that the Bible’s message isn’t the source of your hope and understanding of the gospel.

-In a recent book, A New Heaven and a New Earth: Reclaiming Biblical Eschatology (Baker Academic, 2014), J. Robert Middleton offers a challenge to the contemporary church: reclaim the Bible’s holistic vision for salvation and the afterlife.
+In a recent book, A New Heaven and a New Earth: Reclaiming Biblical Eschatology (Baker Academic, 2014), J. Richard Middleton offers a challenge to the contemporary church: reclaim the Bible’s holistic vision for salvation and the afterlife.
 Middleton demonstrates that the grand sweep of Scripture (and specific texts) doesn’t promise a disembodied eternal state in “heaven,” as is often depicted in popular song and sermons, rather, it has always presented a this-worldly gospel of resurrected bodies that is tied to a restored heaven and earth.
 This has serious implications for the church’s witness and mission, and Middleton lovingly but faithfully challenges Christians to consider the ethical implications of this paradigmatic shift in understanding.

 Below are six references to Scripture that are often overlooked, misunderstood, or ignored on grounds other than a commitment to faithful biblical interpretation.
 You can find these examples with fuller explanations beginning on page 156 in Middleton’s book.
 In a later chapter he deals with texts that on the surface seem to suggest that God is going to destroy this earth in judgment.